SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 |1 byte|1 byte|1 byte|4 bytes|4 bytes|4 bytes|4 bytes|2 bytes|LEN bytes|

+We provided the template code of RDTSocket in *RDT.py* and template code of RDT message Header in *Header.py*

 ### 1.2 Reliable Data Transfer
 For a stable connection, the following steps are to be executed consecutively: